 Human Resource Services

 Civil service employees, administrative professional employees, and department management are to contact the campus Human Resource Services (HRS) office with questions regarding corrective or disciplinary action for staff employees.
-HRS offices are located at the Pullman, Spokane, Tri-Cities, and Vancouver campuses.
+HRS offices are located at the Pullman, Spokane, Tri-Cities, Vancouver, and Everett campuses.

 Office of the Provost